 Indoor Air Exposures from a Commercial Printer

-To assess potential exposures and health risks associated with operation of a commercial printer and its soybean oil-based ink, Gradient developed testing protocols and oversaw implementation of an indoor air exposure study that included measurements for a comprehensive set of test analytes (mineral oil, carbon black, glycerol, aldehydes, volatile organic compounds [VOCs], and semi-volatile organic compounds [SVOCs]).
+To assess potential exposures and health risks associated with operation of a commercial printer and its soybean oil-based ink, Gradient developed testing protocols and oversaw implementation of an indoor air exposure study, which included measurements for a comprehensive set of test analytes (mineral oil, carbon black, glycerol, aldehydes, volatile organic compounds [VOCs], and semi-volatile organic compounds [SVOCs]).
 Gradient conducted a toxicological assessment for analytes found in the study and evaluated the likelihood for potential health risks associated with air emissions from the printer.

 Assessment of Ozone Exposure and Health Risks with US EPA’s APEX and BenMAP Models

 Gradient developed ozone exposure and risk assessments using the US EPA’s Air Pollutants Exposure (APEX) and Environmental Benefits Mapping and Analysis Program (BenMAP) models.
 Using APEX, we conducted a series of sensitivity analyses to assess how alternative model inputs impact exposure and risk assessment results.
 For BenMAP, we evaluated the impacts of using alternative model inputs, including air quality inputs and health effects functions, on ozone mortality estimates.